IlluminatePossibilities/TheGlobalVariables/ADR/ADR 0004-Observability.md

 ## Consequences

 Positive Impact:

-- developers can specialize in a given cloud provider.
+- Developers can specialize in a given cloud provider.
-- "single pane of glass" for viewing cloud properties.
+- "Single pane of glass" for viewing cloud properties.
-- largest provider should mean a larger talent pool to draw from.
+- Largest provider should mean a larger talent pool to draw from.

 Negative Impact:

-- other tools may have more in-depth offerings that may need to be considered in future.
+- Other tools may have more in-depth offerings that may need to be considered in future.
-- particular care needs to be placed on retention of logs.
+- Particular care needs to be placed on retention of logs.
-- AWS billing can be cryptic
+- AWS billing can be cryptic.